coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    :name: closed-notation-not-level-0

    It is usually better to put closed notations, that is the ones starting and ending with a terminal symbol, at level 0.
+   The default precedence level for the inner sub-expressions of closed notations is 200, and the default level for the notation itself is 0.
+E.g.,

+   .. coqtop:: in

+      Reserved Notation "( x , y )".

+   is essentially equivalent to

+   .. coqtop:: reset in warn

+      Reserved Notation "( x , y )" (at level 0, x, y at level 200).

 .. warn:: Postfix notations (i.e. starting with a nonterminal symbol and ending with a terminal symbol) should usually be at level 1 (default).")
    :name: postfix-notation-not-level-1